-Previous research has mapped the structural exclusion of fathers on the policymaking levels, identifying three conflicts that trouble policymakers in strengthening fathers' engagement in family-related policy: the professional, the ethical, and the political conflict.
-These conflicts dissuade policy makers from creating a father-oriented policy (The authors, forthcoming B).
+Previous research has mapped the structural exclusion of fathers on the policy-making level, identifying three types of conflicts—the professional, the ethical, and the political—that act as barriers to strengthening fathers' engagement in family-related policy and dissuade policy makers from creating father-oriented policies (The authors, forthcoming B).

-In the absence of explicit policy, regulations and guidlines targeted at the inclusion of fathers, we have identified what we have termed the mother-based intervention.
-While social workers sometimes identify the importance of fathers and may interact with them as part of family-oriented interventions, these interventions are built on the assumption that mothers stand at the center of the family and, therefore, should stand at the center of the intervention (Authors, 2020).

-However, as previous research focused on the policymaking level, it was limited to the identification of the explicit existence of the mother-based intervention, and unable to track its mechanisms and expressions in practical work.
-In this paper, we wish to examine the manifestation of the mother based intervention in the day-to-day routine work of field social workers.
-Therefore, the research question that lead this paper is: In what ways does the organizational culture, norms and structure of the social services affect the inclusion of fathers in family-oriented social work interventions?
+In the absence of explicit policies, regulations, and guidelines targeted at the inclusion of fathers, we have identified what we call the mother-based intervention.
+While social workers may identify the importance of fathers and may interact with them as part of family-oriented interventions, these interventions are built on the assumption that mothers stand at the center of the family and, therefore, should stand at the center of the intervention (Authors, 2020).
+To date, research has focused on the policy-making level and has been limited to identifying how this assumption has been explicitly addressed in policies and regulations; it has not tracked its mechanisms and expressions in social work interventions.
+In this article we examine the manifestations of the mother-based intervention in the day-to-day routine work of social workers in the field.
+Our research question is: In what ways do the organizational culture, norms, and structure of the social services affect the inclusion of fathers in family-oriented social work interventions?

 Methodology

-Following the research question presented above, the selected methodology was that of organizational ethnography.
-Organizational ethnography seeks to explore organizational life on a day-to-day basis, providing a look into the inner workings of the organizational structure (Neyland, 2008).
+To explore this research question, we chose the methodology of organizational ethnography.
+It explores organizational life on a day-to-day basis, providing a look into the inner workings of an organizational structure (Neyland, 2008).

-This paper focused on organizational ethnography of Departments of Social Services (DSS) in Israel, specifically on the work of family social workers, the frontline workers in charge of family-oriented interventions.
-In Israel, DSSs are departments that exist in every municipality.
-They are organizationally under the municipal authority's jurisdiction and professionally answer to the national Ministry of Labor and Social Affairs (MOLSA).
-They are commonly considered to be the mainstay of the Israeli welfare system.
+We conducted an organizational ethnography of six Departments of Social Services (DSS) in Israel, focusing on the practices of family social workers—the frontline workers delivering family-oriented interventions.
+In Israel, DSSs are found in every municipality; they operate under the municipal authority's jurisdiction and professionally answer to the national Ministry of Labor and Social Affairs (MOLSA).
+They are considered to be the mainstay of the Israeli welfare system.
 Family social workers are defined as primary professionals in charge of family-oriented interventions (Weisberg-Nakash, 2017).
-A family social worker is required to undergo a dedicated training for the position and serves as the key professional in the regional team entrusted with family interventions. is they are responsible for managing the intervention with the individual client or with the family, including all its members.
-Their role is to build, operate and monitor an intervention plan that will improve the family situation, this with the aim of promoting the goals set in partnership with the family (Winter & Morley-Sagiv, 2011)

-The designated clients and the center of the intervention of the family social worker are, by definition, the entire family - including the interaction between its members, between the parents, between parents and their children, between siblings and between the family and its surroundings.
-Collaborative working relationships are the core essence of the intervention (Weisberg-Nakash, 2017).
+They are required to undergo specialized training for the position and serve as the key professional in the regional team entrusted with family interventions; they are responsible for managing the intervention with the individual client or with the family, including all its members.
+Their role is to create, implement, and monitor an intervention plan that will improve the family situation, with the aim of achieving goals determined in partnership with the family (Winter & Morley-Sagiv, 2011).
+The designated clients and the target of the family social worker’s intervention are, by definition, the entire family, including the interaction between its members, between the parents, between parents and their children, between siblings, and between the family and its surroundings.
+Collaborative working relationships are the essence of the intervention (Weisberg-Nakash, 2017).

-While research on fathers' engagement with social services in Israel is not abundant, existing research shows a pattern similar to what is documented in other systems (and described above).
-Examples include patterns of workers' reluctance to engage with fathers (Baum, 2015a), the reflection of gendered perceptions of parenthood in the work of social workers (Davidson-Arad, Peled, & Leichtentritt, 2008), difficulty to identify feelings expressed by fathers (Baum & Negbi, 2013) and more.
-Therefore, the working assumption of this paper is that findings from the Israeli system are, to a high degree, relevant to other contexts and systems.
+Although there are few studies of fathers' engagement with social services in Israel, existing research shows a pattern similar to that documented in other systems (and described earlier).
+It has documented patterns of workers' reluctance to engage with fathers (Baum, 2015a), the expression of gendered perceptions of parenthood in the work of social workers (Davidson-Arad, Peled, & Leichtentritt, 2008), difficulty in identifying feelings expressed by fathers (Baum & Negbi, 2013), and more.
+Thus, the working assumption of this article is that findings from the Israeli system are, to a high degree, relevant to other contexts and systems.